Jaime Jaquez Jr.: College career

 Jaquez was recruited to the University of California, Los Angeles (UCLA), by then-Bruins' coach Steve Alford, who offered him a scholarship at the end of his junior year.
 However, Alford was fired in 2018, replaced later by Mick Cronin, who had recruited Jaquez while coaching at Cincinnati.
 Jaquez did not seriously pursue another school, and remained committed to UCLA.
-He became a starter for the Bruins during the Maui Jim Maui Invitational in November 2019, after he scored 17 points and had 12 rebounds in a win against Chaminade on November 26.
+He became a starter for the Bruins during the 2019 Maui Jim Maui Invitational, after recording 17 points and 12 rebounds in a 74–48 win against Chaminade on November 26.
 On December 1, he scored a season-high 18 points in a 93–64 win over San Jose State.
-He scored 18 points on February 27, 2020, and hit the game-winning three-pointer with 0.6 seconds remaining in a 75–72 win over Arizona State.
-As a freshman, Jaquez averaged 8.9 points and 4.8 rebounds per game.
-He was named honorable mention Pac-12 All-Freshman team.
+On February 27, 2020, he scored 18 points and shot the game-winning three-pointer with 0.6 seconds remaining in a 75–72 win over Arizona State.
+Jaquez concluded his freshman season averaging 8.9 points and 4.8 rebounds per game.
+His performance earned him an honorable mention to the Pac-12 All-Freshman Team.

 On February 18, 2021, Jaquez scored 25 points on his 20th birthday in a 74–60 win over Arizona, the Bruins' fifth straight in its rivalry with the Wildcats.
 For the season, he was a second-team All-Pac-12 selection and was named to the Pac-12 All-Defensive Team.
 In UCLA's First Four play-in game of the 2021 NCAA tournament, he led the Bruins in scoring with 27 points in a 86–80 overtime win against Michigan State.
-UCLA advanced to the Final Four, losing to Gonzaga.
+UCLA advanced to the Final Four, ultimately losing 93–90 to Gonzaga on April 3.